 Charlie Hancock is a consulting forester and conservationist at North Woods Forestry.
 He works with private landowners and non-profits in northern Vermont.
 Charlie received undergraduate degrees in Forestry and Recreation Management from the School of Natural Resources at the University of Vermont.
 Charlie serves as the Board Chair of Cold Hollow to Canada, a community conservation partnership in the Northern Greens.
 Charlie is also the chair of the Montgomery Conservation Commission and the Selectboard.

-Bill Keeton is a professor of Forest Ecology and Forestry at UVM’s Rubenstein School of Environment and Natural Resources.
-He serves as chair of the forestry program, directs the UVM Carbon Dynamics Lab, and is a Fellow at the Gund Institute for Ecological Economics.
+Bill Keeton is a Professor of Forest Ecology and Forestry at UVM’s Rubenstein School of Environment and Natural Resources.
+He directs the UVM Carbon Dynamics Lab, is a Fellow in the Gund Institute for Environment, and chairs the International Union of Forest Research Organization’s Working Group on Old-Growth Forests and Reserves.
 Bill’s research is focused on forest carbon dynamics and management, climate change impacts, ecologically-based forestry, forest-stream interactions, and forest biodiversity.
-He has published widely in his field.

-John and his brother Chris own and operate Laggis Brothers Farm with their families on about 1,000 acres in East Hardwick.
-In addition to milking 500 Jerseys and growing crops, they make maple syrup and harvest timber.
+John Laggis, his son, Dan, and his brother, Chris, own and operate Laggis Brothers Farm with their families.
+In addition to milking 500 Jerseys and growing crops, they make maple syrup and harvest timber on about 1,000 acres in East Hardwick.
+They sell sweet corn and retail as well as wholesale beef.
 They enjoy farming even after almost 40 years of hard work and ups and downs in the market.
 Part of their farmland is conserved, and John credits VLT’s partnership with them as a startup dairy in the early ’90s with allowing them to go from a small dairy to a much larger operation.

-David Middleton is a professional photographer and writer who has produced a dozen books and been featured in magazines, books and calendars.
-He has traveled across North America, Central and South America, East Africa and Australia, and helps nonprofits more effectively tell their story with imagery, including Save the Children, The Nature Conservancy, New Course, Nomad Travel, the Sitka Conservation Society, I-KODI, Kenya.
+David Middleton is a professional photographer and writer who has produced a dozen books and been featured in magazines, books, and calendars during his long career.
+He has traveled widely, pursuing stories and images as well as helping both small and large nonprofit organizations more effectively meet their mission through imagery and story.
 David lives on an old dairy farm in Danby.

-Marc Mihaly is a professor at Vermont Law School and served as its president and dean from 2012 – 2017.
+Marc Mihaly is Professor Emeritus at Vermont Law School and served as its president and dean from 2012 to 2017.
 He is an expert in land use, urban planning, and energy law.
 Marc received his BA from Harvard College and, after service in the Peace Corps, received his JD from Boalt Hall School of Law, University of California, Berkeley.
 He co-founded Shute, Mihaly and Weinberger in San Francisco.
 He provided advice and counsel to governments and environmental agencies on environmental law.

-Robin Morris is the founder and President of the Mad River Food Hub, a food business incubator.
-In addition to being part of the Vermont Farm to Plate network, he also works with the National Good Food Network and is the co-creator of the national Food Hub Management program at UVM.
-Since moving to Vermont in 1994, he has worked as a Chief Financial Officer at for‐profit companies in the food, high tech, and healthcare industries.
+Robin Morris is the founder and President of the Mad River Food Hub, a food business incubator and the Mad River Taste Place, a showcase for Vermont foods and beverages.
+In addition to being part of the Vermont Farm to Plate network, he sits on the advisory board of the Vermont Farm Fund and is a co-creator of the national Food Hub Management program at UVM.
+Since moving to Vermont in 1994, he has worked as a Chief Financial Officer at for‐profit companies in the food and high tech sectors.
 He lives with his wife in Waitsfield where they have a vegetable small holding and bees.